To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 - Rotor diameter: 150mm

-This design consists of a few parts which can be printed out on a standard SLA printer.
+This design consists of a few parts which can be printed on a standard SLA printer.

-In order to be able to evaluate the measured values for wind speed and wind direction, I created a small sensor board, which can be integrated into the base in such a way that the sensors are positioned in exactly the right places.
+In order to be able to evaluate the measured values for wind speed and wind direction, I have created a small sensor board that can be integrated into the base in such a way that the sensors are positioned in exactly the right places.
 The sensor board can then be connected to an ESP32 via an optional additional board (the Anemosens_MCU PCB).
-The data can then be further processed or stored in various ways.
+The data can then be processed or stored in various ways.

 The general structure of Anemosens is described in the following article.

-The following gallery also contains a few pictures of the circuit boards used and the general structure.
+The following gallery contains a few pictures of the circuit boards used and the general structure.

-You can see more information in the following video.
+You can also see more info in the following video.

 Safety instructions